php-fig/fig-standards/proposed/phpdoc-meta.md

 tools that use the PHPDoc notation, it is becoming increasingly important to have an official and formal standard instead of the de-facto status that is currently provided.

-An additional goal for this PSR is to deprecate obsolete elements and introduce new concepts and syntaxes to reflect the current status of the PHP language, and to facilitate best practices and design patterns in use today and in the foreseeable future.
+An additional goal for this PSR is to introduce new concepts and syntaxes to reflect the current status of the PHP language, and to facilitate best practices and design patterns in use today and in the foreseeable future.